How To Lower Your Jail Call Costs

 How Much Do Inmate Calls Cost?

-Prisons generally charge an extra fee on top of the cost of a regular local or long distance call.
+Prisons and jails generally charge an extra fee on top of the regular cost of a local or long distance inmate/jail call.
 According to the FCC, some prisons have charged up to $14 per minute to inmates making long distance calls.
-Fortunately several companies provide services that help lower these costs.
-They generally do this by creating a local phone number that an inmate can call that will then route the call to the long distance numbers of the person they want to call.
+Fortunately several companies (like GlobalTel and SecurTel) provide services that help lower these costs.
+They generally do this by creating a local phone number that an inmate can call.
+This service will then route the call to the long distance number and you’ll talk long distance at the local rate.
 These services can save inmate families thousands of dollars each year by making it more affordable to stay in contact.

 Contact inmates by signing up for a general jail call service like GTL or SecurusTech.
 To bypass the long distance rate of up to $14 per minute use a jail call service like GlobalTel or SecurTel.
 To locate where an inmate is located try out our inmate locator.